Sovereign-Labs/sovereign-book/src/forced-sequencer-registration.md

 ## Usage

 The Sovereign SDK limits the number of batches from unregistered sequencers processed per rollup slot.
-This measure helps users forced to register as sequencers due to experiencing censorship and limits the use of this mechanism as a denial-of-service (DOS) attack vector.
+This measure limits the use of this mechanism as a denial-of-service (DOS) attack vector.

 ### Process for Forced Registration